Best Microspikes for Hiking in Snow & Ice (2023)

 Microspikes Vs. Crampons

 As in, closer to 20 rather than 12 that are more common on microspikes.
-These are fairly aggressive spikes designed to really dig into icy terrain.
+These are fairly aggressive spikes designed to dig into icy terrain.

 Crampons are best for technical terrain, like ice climbing or hiking steep slopes or icy grades.
 The long spikes are a good option with thick ice and hard surfaces.